Analysis: Jadeveon Clowney watch continues for Seahawks. But there’s no apparent end in sight

 It’s also worth remembering Clowney displayed a penchant for patience last offseason, declining to sign his tag with Houston after filing a grievance against the team when it listed him as a linebacker instead of a defensive end, holding out all of training camp, and then reportedly being willing to sit out into the regular season to get the deal he wanted, turning down an offer of a trade to Miami before accepting the deal with the Seahawks.

-Clowney might also think that if the coronavirus situation clears up well enough at some point to take physicals that he might get a better offer then.
+Clowney might also think that if the coronavirus crisis preventing clears up well enough at some point to take physicals that he might get a better offer then.

 And there’s also the thought that some teams who see him still available could jump back into the hunt.